The Anatomy Of A Cannabis Plant And How It Functions

 The outer layer of a plant consists of dermal tissue (epidermis).
 This outer layer of cells protects the plant from dehydration, infections and damage.
 In the dermal are stomata, which are like tiny gates in the leaves.
 By opening or shutting the stomata the plant can absorb or secrete substances.
-Download my free marijuana grow bible for more tips about growing marijuana.

 With a cannabis plant in the wild you can usually only see about half of the plant.
 The root system is located under the ground and is at least as large as the plant.
 This size is necessary to allow the plant to tap into deep groundwater and reach fertile soil during dry periods.
 Fortunately, a plant grown in a pot or on rockwool will survive with a much smaller root system, as long as you ensure that the plant is provided with everything that it needs.